 To this end, note first by Lemma \ref{lemma:CompFormLemma} that $q_c$ may be chosen so that the product of its coefficients are bounded above by $D_0~\! d^{16}$, where $d=z_1z_2z_3z_4$ and $D_0$ is a constant depending only on $d$.
 Writing $\omega=D_0~\! d^{17}$ we see that the coefficients of $q_c\oplus q$ are bounded above by $\omega$.

 We now implement repeatedly the algorithm used in Proposition \ref{prop:CongMat} and the bounds in Corollaries \ref{cor:FLemma} and \ref{cor:GLemma} to construct our isometry $P$.
-For the first bound, we assume that none of the coefficients of $q_c\oplus q$ are $\pm 1$ at any stage of our algorithm, as then Witt cancelation would allow us to reduce the rank of our form and improve our bounds.
+For the first bound, we assume that none of the coefficients of $q_c\oplus q$ are $\pm 1$ at any stage of our algorithm, as otherwise Witt cancelation would allow us to improve our bounds.
 By Proposition \ref{prop:CongMat}, we get a matrix $P^{(1)}$ such that $(P^{(1)})^TA_{q_c\oplus q}P^{(1)}$ represents the diagonal form $g=\langle 1,b_2,\dots,b_6,-b_7\rangle$ of signature $(6,1)$ and with the properties that

 $\det(P^{(1)})\le D_1'\omega^{306}$, and such that the absolute value of the product of the coefficients of $g$ is bounded above by $D_1''\omega^{612}$.
 Running this process $5$ more times and keeping track of the changes in determinant, absolute value of the product of the coefficients, and total denominator change, we end up with a diagonal quadratic form $g'=\langle 1,1,1,1,1,1,-b'_7\rangle$ with $b'_7\in(\Q^*)^2$ and a matrix $P'$ such that $P'^TA_{g}P'=A_{g'}$, $\det(P')\le D_6~\!\omega^{3.101\cdot 10^{12}}$, $b'_7\le D'_6\omega^{6.202\cdot 10^{12}}$, and